fggo/html/README.md

 ### labelling form controls
 1. wrap around text and form input
-2. separate form form and use 'for' to indicate which form to label
+2. separate form and use 'for' to indicate which form to label

 ```html
 <label>Age: <input type = "text" name = "age"/></label><br/>